AlanRynne/MPDA_18-AlanGit/input/Geodesic-Patterns-Reorganized.md

 abstract:
   Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
 At vero eos et accusam et justo duo dolores et ea rebum.
 Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.
 Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
 At vero eos et accusam et justo duo dolores et ea rebum.
 Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.
 Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam erat, sed diam voluptua.
 At vero eos et accusam et justo duo dolores et ea rebum.
 Stet clita kasd gubergren, no sea takimata sanctus est Lorem ipsum dolor sit amet.
 keywords: architectural geometry, geodesic patterns, geodesics, paneling, surface disretization
-bibliography: input/MPDABibliography.bib
+bibliography: [input/MPDABibliography.bib]
 nocite: '@*'
 ---

 # Introduction {#sec:intro}

+[08/Sep/18 - 22:10:10]: # (TALK ONLY ABOUT THIS PAPERS OBJECTIVES, INTRODUCE DIRECT REFERENCES.
+DON'T TALK ABOUT ANY BUILDINGS)

-* With the development of advanced 3D CAD tools in the last decades, architects are now able to incorporate complex freeform surfaces into their designs.
-* This new capabilities have given birth to new architectural possibilities and challenges.
+With the development of advanced 3D CAD tools in the last decades, architects are now able to incorporate complex freeform surfaces into their designs.
+This new capabilities have given birth to new architectural possibilities and, more importantly, new needs and challenges for the industry that can often be solved by the means of *Differential Geometry* [@doCarmo2016kx] and, more specifically, *Discrete Differential Geometry* [@Crane2013DGP], which studies the discrete counterparts of *Differential Geometry*.
+This new fusion between architecture and mathematics gave birth to the field known as *Architectural Geometry* [@pottmann2008geometry; @pottmann2010architectural], which has been further developed during the past years.

-* In an architectural scale, this smooth freeform surfaces cannot be built as designed.
-They must be *rationalized*
-* *Rationalization* is the simplification of a complex surface into smaller parts that fit some specified requirements.
-* The *rationalization* of a freeform surfaces implies a difference, or loss of precision, between the reference and the rationalized surface.
-* This difference must be small in order for the rationalization to closely approximate the original.
-* Some requirements are related to aesthetics, such as the precision, the desired panel shape (quad, hex, triangular, strips...) or the aspect ratio,
-* while others are closely tied to the constructability of the rationalized surface, such as panel planarity, curvature allowed by material (when planar panels are not required)
+Given the scale an architectural scale, this smooth freeform surfaces cannot be built as designed in 3D CAD applications and, therefore, must be divided in smaller, simpler parts that could be easily manufacturable.
+This process is called *Rationalization*, and is not a trivial task; since the *Rationalization* of a surface implies a loss of precission in the resulting shape, it must be done in such a way that minimizes this loss.
+The selected shape of the generated panels also plays a key role when approaching this problems, since it is clear the final appearance of the design will vary greatly depending wether the panels are triangular, quad, hexagonal or long strips.
+Constructability of the selected design (panel planarity, curvature, error margins) is of great concern in rationalization methods for architectural purposes, as opposed to related Computer Graphics methods.

+In this publication we center on the generation of *Geodesic Panels on Freeform Surfaces*, meaning, seamlessly covering any given surface with a pattern of *thin, long, straight panels*, which must be *developable* and rectangular (or quasi-rectangular) in shape and must approximate the surface by being bent only on their weak axis.
+We will introduce the basic geometric properties behind this concept and the algorithmic implementation of several of the methods.
+We will also explore new methods for optimizing any given shape towards *developability*.

+# Background

+[08/Sep/18 - 22:11:11]: # (TALK ABOUT BUILDINGS, OPTIMIZED AND NON OPTIMIZED SOLUTIONS, MEMBRANES, WINTESS...)

 * Examples of surface Rationalization are abundant in today's current architecture (Zaha Hadid, Ghery, Foster, Toyo-Ito...)
-* In this *chapter* we will concentrate on the rationalization of free-form surfaces in straight *developable* panels that are rectangular or mostly rectangular in shape, and which can be bent on their weak axis to seamlessly cover the desired surface.
 * Covering surfaces with long rectangular, or quasi-rectangular panels of equal width, is a topic widely explored in traditional boat building, and has also been recently applied in several architectural projects, such as Toyo Ito's Minna No Mori, or the interior cladding at Frank Ghery's.
 * We will also explore current methods to convert a freeform surface into *developable* patches (the concept of developability is further explained  in the following chapters).
 * Rationalizing a shape into *developable* patches is one of the main features of architect Frank Ghery's practice.
 * Also closely related to architectural membrane patterning, which is usually done by some variation of the parallel transport method explained in @Sec:parallel-transport.

-# Background

 1. Burj Khalifa interior panelling [@meredith2012burj]
 2. Ghery's architecture in general uses same width metal sheets to cover entire buildings, although I am not shure if that is not Orlando's subject either...